-Provides access to specialised databases across a wide range of subjects, including Australasian political, economic, legal, social, aboriginal, health, family, technical and cultural studies. ...
+Searches only Informit full text databases.
+Provides access to specialised databases across a wide range of subjects, including Australasian political, economic, legal, social, aboriginal, health, family, technical and cultural studies.

 Covers mainly Australian content on family, marriage, women; culture and institutions, private, civil and family law; social services and public welfare.
 Content includes peer-reviewed journals from government and specialist associations.
 A full text database, coverage is from 1976 to the present.

 A database of peer-reviewed journals covering the Health Sciences, Social Sciences and Humanities, Materials Sciences and Engineering, and Life and Biomedical Sciences, published by SAGE Publications and participating learned societies.
 Includes abstracts and table of contents of all Sage published journals, and provides full text access to Monash University Library subscribed titles.

 This is an indexing and abstracting tool covering health, social services, psychology, sociology, economics, politics, race relations and education.
 Updated monthly, ASSIA provides a comprehensive source of social science and health information for the practical and academic professional.
 ASSIA contains records from over 500 journals.

 Arts & Humanities Citation Citation Index is a multidisciplinary index to the journal literature of the arts and humanities.
 It fully covers 1800+ of the world's leading arts and humanities journals across 28 arts & humanities disciplines.
 It also indexes individually selected, relevant items from major science and social science journals.
 Coverage is from 1975 to the present.

 This largely full text collection contains peer reviewed journals, books, conference proceedings, and research papers and reports, with indexing from 1940 to the present, and full text form 1998.
 Topics covered include agriculture, arts, Asian studies, business, cultural studies, education, history, indigenous studies, law, media, political science, reference, social sciences, science and technology with an Australasian focus.